Game-DevOps/code-of-conduct/README.md

 - @Guy Kisel (Guy Kisel)
 - @Shi Chen (Shi Chen)

+You can also join the #admin-assist channel to reach admins.

 ---

 Thanks to [HangOps Slack](https://signup.hangops.com/) for creating and sharing the [Code of Conduct](https://github.com/hangops/code-of-conduct) on which this one is based.
 If you question the need for a Code of Conduct, please see [this](http://indiewebcamp.com/code-of-conduct-why).